NREL/ResStock/docs/technical_development_guide/source/advanced_tutorial/repository_development.rst

   $ git subtree pull --prefix resources/hpxml-measures https://github.com/NREL/OpenStudio-HPXML.git <branch_or_tag> --squash

 where ``<branch_or_tag>`` represents the OpenStudio-HPXML branch (or tag) name to be pulled in and tested.
-Note that the previous command essentially mirrors what ``update_resources`` calls, but with a user-specified branch (or tag) name.
+Note that the previous command essentially mirrors what ``update_resources`` calls but with a user-specified branch (or tag) name.

-A stated, once ``resources/hpxml-measures`` has been updated, there are a few :ref:`remaining steps<post-git-subtree-steps>` for ensuring ResStock is properly connected to OpenStudio-HPXML.
+Once ``resources/hpxml-measures`` has been updated, there are a few :ref:`remaining steps<post-git-subtree-steps>` for ensuring ResStock is properly connected to OpenStudio-HPXML.

 If ``latest-os-hpxml`` moves ahead of your branch, merge ``latest-os-hpxml`` into your branch.
 Note that this can cause merge conflicts for files in the ``resources/hpxml-measures`` folder.